FajarAdhitia/FajarAdhitia/README.md

 ## Hi there 👋

-👋 Hi there!
-I’m Fajar Adhitia Suwandhi!
+👋 Hi I’m Fajar Adhitia Suwandhi!

 🎓 I’m a student from Bengkulu University, majoring in Informatics Engineering.